RaphiB/pwned/README.md

 ```

 ## License
 This software is released under the GNU General Public License v3.0.
-See LICENSE.md for details.